spring ephemerals: a psa on ramps

 (above: day lillies, Hemerocallis fulva. a great alternative to ramps)

-But of course there is no turning back, spring is everywhere I look.
-Spring ephemerals, which are perennial wildflowers that come up in the early spring.
+Spring ephemerals, are perennial wildflowers that come up in the early spring.
 They quickly bloom, seed, and disappear into dormancy as the leaves of the trees cast shade upon the forest floors.
 Some of my favorite spring ephemerals are trillium, trout lily, and bloodroot.
 One particular spring ephemeral that has gained popularity in the past ten years or so are ramps (Allium tricoccum).
 Ramps for me are a harmony of garlic and onion.
 Like most, I love the taste of ramps, but I rarely harvest ramps, if ever.
-Ramps, which are native to the appalachian region of North America grow in hardwood forests, and prefer damp rich soil and high elevations.
+Ramps, which are native to the Appalachian region of North America grow in hardwood forests, and prefer damp rich soil and high elevations.
 Not too long ago you could find acres of ramps in the woodland forests of America, but with there rise in popularity and lack of ethical harvesting they are diminishing at alarming rates in our forests.
 In my experience, spots where I used see many ramps, I now see much less.
 Sometimes people confide in me of finding a seemingly undiscovered large swath of ramps and harvesting a few because they felt the stand was substantial, but like many of our prized slow growing woodland blooms (think american ginseng, bloodroot, and goldenseal) we simply need to stop harvesting ramps in the wild.
 We need to let them be to grow and regenerate, even if we stumble upon a large stand.

 There are 3 ways to ethically harvest ramps ( in my humble opinion):